 Only school districts within an Air Quality Priority Area designated in the Mitigation Plan are eligible for this project.
 School districts must provide at least a 25% cost share.
 Funding will be provided on a competitive basis with school districts that provide the highest cost share being prioritized.
 Districts are encouraged to create partnerships with local electric utilities or other business entities to maximize cost-share opportunities.
 The selected school districts are required to use state-approved vendors or competitively identify the businesses to complete the project.

-Electric Vehicle Charging Infrastructure - Phase 2 - Open Now
+Electric Vehicle Charging Infrastructure - Phase 2

 On Nov.
 9, 2020, the department announced a second and final competitive grant funding opportunity for electric vehicle charging infrastructure using funds under DEMP.
 Funds are available for Level 3 (DC fast) charging near the following Interstate highways: I-10, I-95, I-75 and I-4.
 The department intends to fund approximately 32 charging station sites along these evacuation corridors and allocating remaining funds for projects from unawarded EVCI Phase 1 and EVCI Phase 2 applications.
 Each site will be eligible for up to $500,000 in grant funding, and cost-share requirements may apply.